What makes you strong and powerful? (a book review from my daughter)

 One of the women featured in Empowered is Joni Eareckson Tada.
 When Joni was seventeen years old, she dove into Chesapeake Bay and hit her head, which paralyzed her arms, legs, and torso.
 After many surgeries and much recovery time, Joni became a famous artist and has written over forty-five books.
 Her first book, Joni: An Unforgettable Story, has been translated into fifty languages.
 Joni is known for using her mouth to hold her pen, pencil, and paintbrush!
 She has a ministry called Joni and Friends which provides wheelchairs for people who can’t afford them.

 Joni is my favorite character profiled in Empowered!
 I’d never even heard of some of the other women featured in this book; it was informative and inspiring.
 I heartily recommend Empowered (it is now my second favorite book, my favorite being Battle Cry by Jordyn Glaser).
-A similar book I’ve also enjoyed is 100 Extraordinary Stories for Courageous Girls by Jean Fisher.
+Similar books I’ve also enjoyed are 100 Extraordinary Stories for Courageous Girls by Jean Fisher and the series Gutsy Girls: Strong Christian Women Who Impacted the World by Amy Sullivan.

 (By the way, moms ought to be included in Empowered; they are the best ever!)

-Disclosure from Mom: Thanks to B&H Publishing for the review copy of Empowered.
+Disclosure from Mom: Thanks to B&H Publishing for the review copies of Empowered and Strong.